craigbrinkerhoff/2019_GeoClass/scripts/README.md

 # Scripts
 <br><br>
-Scripts used to run analysis
+Scripts used to run analysis (jupyter notebooks)